OBOAcademy/obook/docs/tutorial/dosdp-overview.md

 [Reference doc](https://github.com/INCATools/dead_simple_owl_design_patterns/blob/master/docs/dosdp_schema.md#owl-entity-dictionaries)

 A major aim of the DOSDP system is to produce self-contained, human-readable templates.
 Templates need IDs in order to be reliably used programatically, but templates that only use IDs are not human readable.
-DODSPs therefore include a set of dictionaries that map labels to IDs.
+DOSDPs therefore include a set of dictionaries that map labels to IDs.
 Strictly any readable name can be used, but by convention we use class labels.
 IDs must be  OBO curie style e.g. CL:0000001).

 Separate dictionaries are required for classes, relations (object properties) & annotationProperties